adilpeerbhoy/adilpeerbhoy.github.io/index.md

 Below is an initial code review of the artifacts present in the portfolio before they were enhanced.
 It summarizes the artifacts and the work that will be done in order to enhance it.
 (https://www.youtube.com/watch?v=yrI8WdJ-8lU)

-## Artifact One - User Authentication Program
+## Artifact One - User Authentication Program (First Enhancement)

+This artifact underwent two enhancements, one which changed the original program language and the other which added complexity.
+They are here one after the other.

 The artifact in this milestone is a local user authentication program.
 It is written for an imaginary City Zoo and is coded in Java.
 The program allows for a user to log in with a specific username and password, and only upon successful authentication of both items does the user gain access to the system.
 Additionally, only certain pieces of information are available for viewing by the user based on their role in the system.
 As system admin has the highest clearance and can see certain items, while the veterinarian and zookeeper can see certain other things respectively.
 This artifact was originally created in the 18EW2 term for the IT 145 class.